polarityio/cortex-xdr/README.md

 ### Run XQL Query
 If enabled, the integration will run the XQL Query specified by the "XQL Query String" option below.
 The XQL Query is run in addition to searching incidents.

+This option should be set to be visible by all users.

 ### XQL Query String
 The XQL Query you want to use when Searching Entities.
 Example: `dataset = xdr_data | filter agent_id contains "{{ENTITY}}" or agent_hostname contains "{{ENTITY}}" or agent_ip_addresses contains "{{ENTITY}}"  | limit 10`